By Dr. Marc Batschkus

 What is the reasoning behind the 3-2-1- Backup rule?

 Creating and maintaining 3 copies is important for professional security.
 Since the Backup of the primary data is mostly physically close to the original storage, it is quickly accessible and great to trigger a quick restore.
-The disadvantage is that if there is a local incident, usually both the original storage and the Backup can be affected either physically or via network connection.
+The disadvantage is that if there is a local incident, usually both the original storage and the Backup can be affected either physically or via a network connection.
 This is why a third copy is so important.
 This should be an offsite copy to protect against local threats.
 It is also important to have this copy offline.
 With removable media like tape, this is a given.
 It is lacking when copying data to remote disk storage.

 Using 2 different storage media is important to protect against any incidents and faults that are technology dependent.
 This could mean physical vulnerability, a faulty firmware, a magnetic field interference, power surge, etc.